Week Ten: The American Cinquain

 Milton’s Sonnet

-Milton adapted the Petrachan sonnet (named for Italian poet-scholar Petrach) and made the popular form his own.
-He took the sonnet out of the category of “love poems” and brought it into the world of politics, religion, and social issues.
-He also introduced enjambments (the technical term used for when a poet carries a line through to the next line), while at the same time removing the space between what was before the first and second stanzas, thus tightening up the form.
-By removing the volta (also known as a pivot, or turn) after the octave (first eight lines), and varying the rhyme scheme of the sestet (proceeding six lines), he further opened up the form.
+Starting with the then-popular Petrachan sonnet (named for Italian poet-scholar Petrach), Milton made several changes to make the form his own.
+He took the sonnet out of the category of love poem and brought it into the spheres of politics, religion, and social issues.
+He also introduced enjambment (the technique of carrying one line through into the next), while at the same time removing the break between the first and second stanzas, thus tightening up the form.
+By removing the volta (also known as a pivot, or turn) after the octave (first eight lines) and varying the rhyme scheme of the sestet (proceeding six lines), he further reshaped the form.

-A reading of one of Milton’s most famous poems should help demonstrate these contributions to the evolution of the sonnet:
+The following poem—one of Milton’s most famous—demonstrates these contributions to the evolution of the sonnet:

 “When I Consider How My Light Is Spent”*